Lexevolution/Cloud-Change/README.md

 ## Config Options

+(Any change of the config will require a restart of Neos to take effect)

 - API URL (Default `https://cloudx.azurewebsites.net`): The endpoint for most of the API actions in Neos.
 Changing this will change where most cloud actions go to and from.
 You would likely need to host your own Neos Cloud to change this.
 - Blob Storage URL (Default `https://cloudxstorage.blob.core.windows.net/`): The root endpoint which stores all the assets for all objects.
 Changing this would change which blob storage thyour neosdb assets go to.
 You would likely need to host your own blob storage server to change this.
 - Blob Retrieval URL (Default `https://cloudxstorage.blob.core.windows.net/assets/`): The endpoint which retrieves the assets stored at the Blob Storage URL.